how to get kids to listen without yelling

 Avoid asking questions when your child is distracted.

-When you ask a child to do something, make sure he is focused on you and give him the opportunity to respond.
+When you ask a child to do something, make sure he is focused on you and allow him to respond.

 Get down on his level and make eye contact, then use very short sentences.
 For example, instead of saying, “Can you go pick up your clothes so we can get started with dinner?” try “Clothes in the laundry.”